koin4dapp/koin4kontrak/README.md

 ```

 <h1>Possibility of Rollback Attack</h1>
-In our DApp process we have to make sure avoiding Rollback Attack.
-In rollback attack technique, attacker can make a smart contract that compare balance before and after action to play game, then rollback the transaction using eosio_assert if ending balance < begining balance.
+In our DApp process, we have to make sure avoiding Rollback Attack.
+In rollback attack technique, the attacker can make a smart contract to compare balance before and after action to our smart contract, then issue a rollback if ending balance < begining balance.
 The code snipped is:

 ```
 void token::checkbalance(asset bbalance)